confluentinc/live-labs/DIMT2024/README.md

         INNER JOIN deduplicated_shoes s ON c.product_id = s.id;
     ```

-1. Create a table to find all users with average view time of less then 30.
+1. Create a table to find all users with average view time of less then 30 seconds.
+You'll achieve this by using Pattern Recognition.
+Refer to the [doc](https://docs.confluent.io/cloud/current/flink/reference/queries/match_recognize.html) for detailed information about Pattern Recoginition and how `MATCH_RECOGNIZE` works.

     ```sql
     CREATE TABLE inactive_users(